xaxys/bubbler/README.md

 In this example, the byte order of the `arr` field is set to big-endian.

+> Note: The setting of endianness is also effective for floating-point types.
+However, currently, floating-point values are always interpreted in little-endian order, with the most significant bit storing the sign bit, followed by the exponent bits, and finally the fraction bits.

 ### Custom getter/setter

 You can define custom getter and setter methods for a field to perform specific operations when reading or writing field values.
 For example: